ph1ps/swift-async-algorithms/Evolution/NNNN-retry-backoff.md

     - Return to step 1
 4. If failed on the final attempt, rethrow the error without consulting the strategy

-Given this sequence, there is a total of four termination conditions:
+Given this sequence, there is a total of four termination conditions (when retrying will be stopped):
-1. **Success**: The operation completes without throwing an error
+- The operation completes without throwing an error
-2. **Maximum attempts exhausted**: The operation has been attempted `maxAttempts` times
+- The operation has been attempted `maxAttempts` times
-3. **Strategy decision to stop**: The strategy closure returns `.stop`
+- The strategy closure returns `.stop`
-3. **Clock throws**: The given clock throws, which will be rethrown
+- The given clock throws

 #### Cancellation